opetchey/RREEBES/README.md

 ## Reproduction guidelines

 Reproductions will be in R markdown, and should be generously commented.
-We will use the google R style guide (http://google-styleguide.googlecode.com/svn/trunk/Rguide.xml).
+We will use the google [R style guide](http://google-styleguide.googlecode.com/svn/trunk/Rguide.xml).
 Data manipulations allowed only in R (and other open source software, if required) are permitted.
 No alteration of original data files allowed.